We Understand Your Challenges

 It is recommended that clients participate in a 30-minute period of aerobic exercise the day before cognitive training.

-This program provides cognitive enhancement to participants in the symbol relations cognitive function and specifically benefits individuals with acquired brain injury.
+This program provides cognitive enhancement to participants in the cognitive function and specifically benefits individuals with acquired brain injury.

-The symbol relations cognitive function is involved in processing concepts – including understanding what we read and hear, logical reasoning, seeing connections between ideas, cause and effect processing and mathematical reasoning.
+The cognitive function is involved in processing concepts – including understanding what we read and hear, logical reasoning, seeing connections between ideas, cause and effect processing and mathematical reasoning.

-Clients in the symbol relations cognitive enhancement program must spend a minimum of four to six hours per week on the cognitive exercise at the program site.
+Clients in the Cognitive Enhancement Program must spend a minimum of four to six hours per week on the cognitive exercise at the program site.